irdetobroadband/SharpZipLib/README.md

 # Credits #

+Credits as per the original:

-\#ziplib has intially been developed by Mike Krueger, however, much existing Java code helped a lot in speeding the creation of this library.
+> \#ziplib has intially been developed by Mike Krueger, however, much existing Java code helped a lot in speeding the creation of this library.
 Therefore credits fly out to other people.
-The current maintainer of \#ziplib is David Pierson.
+> The current maintainer of \#ziplib is David Pierson.
 Please contact him regarding features, bugs etc via the forum.

 See http://www.icsharpcode.net/OpenSource/SharpZipLib/ for more details.